Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 # Static maps

-Creating static maps is an integral part of any geographic data analysis process.
-Visualizing geographic information as maps is useful not only as an end result for communicating the results but also during the data analysis process for data exploration and visual analysis.
-Static maps can be exported to various image formats and integrated, for example, in reports and scientific articles just like any other figures.
+Static visualizations of geographic information are useful for many purposes during a data analysis process and for communicating the end result.
+Static maps can be exported to various image formats and integrated, for example, in reports and scientific articles.
 In this section, we will practice plotting static maps using sample data from Helsinki, Finland.

 [Mapping tools in `geopandas`](https://geopandas.org/en/stable/docs/user_guide/mapping.html) [^geopandas_mappingtools] allow creating simple static maps easily.
 In the background, `geopandas` uses `matplotlib` for creating the plots and we can use [`matplotlib.pyplot`](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) [^matplotlib_pyplot] tools for further customizing our figures.
-We will also learn how to use `contextily` for adding basemaps.
+We covered basic `matplotlib` plotting techniques already in Part I chapter 4 and will apply some of them for plotting our static maps.
+Additionally, we will explore how to enhance our maps by adding basemaps with `contextily`.

-## Plotting a simple map with multiple layers
+## Creating a simple multi-layer map

+We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset ({cite}`Tenkanen2020`).
+We will also incorporate [transport network data from Helsinki Region Transport](https://www.avoindata.fi/data/en_GB/dataset/hsl-n-linjat) [^HSL_opendata] to add spatial context.
 Let's start by importing the required modules and defining our data sources.
-We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset ({cite}`Tenkanen2020`).
-In addition, we can add additional spatial context to the map through adding information about the transport network using [open data from Helsinki Region Transport](https://www.avoindata.fi/data/en_GB/dataset/hsl-n-linjat) [^HSL_opendata].

 ```python
 from pathlib import Path